shakacode/react_on_rails/docs/basics/webpack-configuration.md

 ## Option 1: Recommended: Traditional React on Rails using the /client directory

 Until version 9, all React on Rails apps used the `/client` directory for configuring React on Rails in terms of the configuration of Webpack and location of your JavaScript and Webpack files, including the node_modules directory.
 Version 9 changed the default to `/` for the `node_modules` location using this value in `config/initializers/react_on_rails.rb`: `config.node_modules_location`.
-In version 12, the `node_modules_location` was removed.

 The [ShakaCode Team](http://www.shakacode.com) _recommends_ this approach for projects beyond the simplest cases as it provides the greatest transparency in your webpack and overall client-side setup.
 The *big advantage* to this is that almost everything within the `/client` directory will apply if you wish to convert your client-side code to a pure Single Page Application that runs without Rails.
 This allows you to Google for how to do something with Webpack configuration and what applies to a non-Rails app will apply just as well to a React on Rails app.